5udh33r-95/5udh33r-95.github.io/index.md

 Things to try tomorrow:
 1. Incentives
 2. Convince yourself it can be done and that you are capable of doing it.
 Positive thinking

+### April 7th 2021
+Still keeping the habit

+Positives:
+1. Got food
+2. Tried some stuff at lab that didn't work
+3. Talked to my parents and felt good even though I felt like I shouldn't

+Negatives:
+1. Didn't do any research

+Things to try tomorrow:
+1. Positive self talk
+2. Exercise